-- e. are trained and utilize trauma-informed care practices specific to the individual needs of the treatment court participants - f. have ongoing training in co-occurring conditions - g. are knowledgeable and able to refer to Medication Assisted Treatment (MAT) services - 8.
-Treatment courts educate providers on what information is relevant to the court process and its intended use. - 9.
-Participants complete a release of confidential information with treatment providers to allow for the sharing of relevant information between the provider and treatment court team. - 10.
-Treatment providers supply progress reports to the treatment court team before team meetings. - 11.
-Treatment courts allow participants to use MAT services, while under the care of a licensed health care provider.
+- e. are trained and utilize trauma-informed care practices specific to the individual needs of the treatment court participants - f. have ongoing training in co-occurring conditions - g. are knowledgeable and able to refer to Medication Assisted Treatment (MAT) services - 9.
+Treatment courts educate providers on what information is relevant to the court process and its intended use. - 10.
+Participants complete a release of confidential information with treatment providers to allow for the sharing of relevant information between the provider and treatment court team. - 11.
+Treatment providers supply progress reports to the treatment court team before team meetings. - 12.
+Treatment courts allow participants to use MAT services, while under the care of a licensed health care provider. - 13.
+Participants are not incarcerated to achieve clinical or social service objectives.